 As your business grows, you’ll typically find that the work you’re doing involves more people, more variables, and is becoming increasingly difficult to manage manually without errors and mistakes.
 When you reach this point in your small business, it’s most likely time for you to leverage a project management tool to keep your work, deadlines, and employees on track.

 Understanding exactly what your business needs to work more efficiently as you’re navigating projects is key to choosing tools that will support (and not hinder) your goals.
-Adding a software solution just to have more tools, without understanding exactly what you truly need may, in fact, cause increased or unnecessary costs and frustration on your small team.
+Adding a software solution just to have more tools, without understanding exactly what you truly need may, in fact, cause increased or unnecessary costs and frustration to your small team.

 Determining Your Project Management Needs